Chicken (100 G) and Vegetable Salad (Tossed Without Dressing) (100 G)

 Add Healthy Fats

-Incorporate healthy fats like avocado or a sprinkle of nuts and seeds into your salad.
-These can slow down the absorption of glucose.
+Incorporate a source of healthy fats like avocado or a handful of nuts (such as almonds or walnuts) into your salad.
+This can help slow down the absorption of carbohydrates.

 Include Protein